azureprizm/TV_Renamer/README.md

 # How TV Renamer Works

-1. You insert a disc into MakeMKV
+1. Insert a disc into MakeMKV.
-2. You select only actual episode titles
+2. Select only actual episode titles.
-3. MakeMKV exports `.mkv` files into `Incoming/`
+3. Export `.mkv` files into `Incoming/`.
-4. TV Renamer detects new files
+4. TV Renamer detects new files.
-5. TV Renamer waits until ripping finishes
+5. TV Renamer waits until ripping finishes.
-6. The next episode number is determined automatically
+6. The next episode number is determined automatically.
-7. Files are renamed and moved into Jellyfin folders
+7. Files are renamed and moved into the correct season folder.

 Example final structure: